Music of El Salvador. Getting to know Salvadoran Music

 Religious music is used to celebrate special occasions such as Christmas and municipality festivities that honor their respective patron saints.
 It is also used by different religions to show devotion.

-Modern Salvadoran music includes artists and groups that play different types of musical styles, such as reggae, rap, salsa, hip-hop, romantic, and chanchona.
+Modern Salvadoran music includes artists and groups that play different musical styles, such as reggae, rap, salsa, hip-hop, romantic, and Chanchona.

 Marimaba.
 Folkloric Music of El Salvador